aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 5. The function confirms the recording is a voicemail recording, obtains the metadata from the contact, generates a link to the recording audio and creates a Task in Amazon Connect
 6. The task, which includes a link to the call recording of the new voicemail is sent as an Amazon Connect flow

-By primarily leveraging native Amazon Connect features (automated recording, contact flows, and tasks), this solution maintains simplicity while requiring minimal additional AWS services (S3 Event Notification and Lambda) to deliver full voicemail functionality.
+By primarily leveraging native Amazon Connect features (automated recording, flows, and tasks), this solution maintains simplicity while requiring minimal additional AWS services (S3 Event Notification and Lambda) to deliver full voicemail functionality.

 ## Deployment